mickoissicko/mnasm/README.md

 The dashboard allows switching between drives and downloading or uploading data extremely easy.
 MNASM is almost plug-and-play, requiring **barely** any configuration.

-The (private) IP and key/password of the NAS is, obviously, required.
+The drive addresses (/dev/xyz) etc. are obviously required.